Generative model for reciprocity and community detection in networks: Synthetic network generation: numerical implementation

-The synthetic networks used in the analysis are of three types and represent different scenarios: networks with community structure only, with reciprocity only and networks with both communities and reciprocity.
-In order to obtain networks with only a community structure we use a stochastic block model with different values of average degree $\langle k \rangle$.
-We generate networks with $K=3$ communities of equal-size unmixed group membership, $N = 2100$ nodes and an assortative structure ($w$ has higher diagonal entries) with main probabilities $p_1 = \langle k \rangle * K / N$ and entries outside the main diagonal equal to $p_2 = 0.1*p1$.
-We generate three independent samples for each value of $\langle k \rangle \in [2,20]$.
-On the other hand, we generate networks influenced by reciprocity only through an implementation of the reciprocity model proposed by Holland and Leinhardt (see Supplementary Information Sec. \ref{apx:hl} for details).
-The input parameter $\alpha$ can be tuned to obtain different values of network reciprocity and we generate three independent samples for each value of $\alpha \in [0, 10]$.
-We consider $N=1000$ nodes and a probability to generate one of the directed-edges equal to $p=0.002$.
 In order to work with synthetic networks having an intrinsic community structure and a given reciprocity value, we use the benchmark generative model proposed in this paper.
 We generate networks with $N=2100$ nodes and $K=3$ communities by varying three different input parameters: the average degree $\langle k \rangle \in [2, 20]$, the reciprocity coefficient $\eta \in [0, 1)$ and the fraction of nodes with mixed membership $over \in [0, 1]$.
-While varying one of the parameter, the others are fixed to $\langle k \rangle = 20, \eta = 0.5$ and $over=0$.
+While varying one of the parameter, the others are fixed to $\langle k \rangle = 20, \eta = 0.5$ and the degree of overlapping communities $over=0$.
 In detail, networks are generated in two steps.
-First, membership vectors $u$ and $v$ are generated following an equal-size unmixed group membership and a Dirichlet distribution with parameter $\alpha=0.1$ for the entries with mixed membership; and the affinity matrix $w$ is generated using an assortative block structures with main probabilities $p_1=K/N$ and secondary probabilities $p_2=0.1*p_1$.
+First, membership vectors $u$ and $v$ are generated following an equal-size unmixed group membership and a Dirichlet distribution with parameter $\alpha=0.1$ for the entries with mixed membership; and the affinity matrix $w$ is generated using an assortative block structures with main probabilities $p_1=K/N$ and secondary probabilities $p_2=0.1\,p_1$.
 Thus the latent variables $\Theta=(u, v, w, \eta)$ are fixed.
 Second, edges are drawn according to the generative model described in the main text.
 Specifically, for each pair of nodes $(i,j)$, i) extract $A_{ij}$ from a Poisson of mean as in Eq.~\eqref{eqn:mij}; ii) extract $A_{ji}$ from a Poisson of mean as in Eq. (\ref{eq:meanPoissonC}).
 This procedure results in a directed network with the desired reciprocity and sparsity.
 We generate three independent networks for each value of the three different input parameters.

-\subsection{Edge prediction and cross-validation}
+\section{Edge prediction and cross-validation}